 There are a great many unresolved issues relating to the assassination that need to be addressed, and our efforts have produced many more documents that shed light on events immediately surrounding the assassination.
-Perhaps even more important, the documentation that is now available has cast the event into its broadest possible context as an episode of the Cold War.
+Perhaps even more important, the documentation that is now available has cast the event into a broader context as an episode of the Cold War.
 Beyond that, we believe that our experiences as a Board are most relevant to the important topic of classifying and declassifying federal records.
 Because of the provisions of the act, and because we were able to take advantage of favorable circumstances (i.e., the end of the Cold War and the growing concern about the extent of secrecy in government), five private citizens and the staff that reviewed the records under our direction have had an impact on the manner in which the federal government has managed its restricted records.
-What follows in this chapter is our effort to extend the consequences of our work, both in terms of creating the fullest possible historical record of the assassination and in terms of how classified records might be managed in order to promote openness in government and to roll back the culture of secrecy.

-Ultimately, it will be years before the work of the Review Board can be judged, some thinking that it could be ten years before an adequate assessment of the Board's efforts might be made.
-The test will be in the scholarship that is generated by historians and others, studying the assembled documentation of the event and its aftermath.
+Ultimately, it will be years before the work of the Review Board can be judged properly.
+The test will be in the scholarship that is generated by historians and other researchers who study the assembled documentation of the event and its aftermath.
 Does the historical record formed by the Board elicit confidence that the historical record is now reasonably complete?
+Will the documents released under the JFK Act lead to still other materials?
 Will the mass of assembled documentation formed in the Assassination Records Collection at the National Archives answer the questions posed by historians and others?
-Will the Board's compliance program inspire confidence that the agencies have in fact produced all the relevant documentation that conforms to the Board definition of an "assassination record?"
+Will the Board's compliance program inspire confidence that the agencies have produced all the relevant documentation that conforms to the Board definition of an "assassination record?"